EraserCN/Gigabyte-X570-Hackintosh/README.md

 - **Storage:** SanDisk CloudSpeed 1.92TB SSD
 - **macOS Versions Tested:** 11.4 - 14.3

+## Warning
+ This is made for 6 core processors like R5 5600, if you have 8/12/16 cores, please change config.plist.

+ Please regenerate PlatformInfo before installation.

 ## Installation Guide

 1. **Prepare macOS Installer**